Home

 WooCommerce

 The popular e-commerce plugin for WordPress has enjoyed continued success since its introduction.
 However, it was subject to one of the more infamous hacking incidents in recent memory.
 2021 saw the company’s plugin get exploited thanks to a simple SQL injection exploit, something that’s been around for years.
-Over 5 million websites were affected by this before WooCommerce was able to push a patch to remediate the issue.
+Over 5 million websites were affected by this before WooCommerce could push a patch to remediate the issue.

 Heartland Payment Systems